notalentgeek/airport/report/report.md

 The last model I created is called `CeleryWorker`.
 It is used to queue task in Celery task queue.
 This is necessary to prevent database locked because this project currently using SQLite as database, where multiple connection should not happen.

-# Details of the Requirements.
+# Details of the Requirements

 An ATC and lane need to be attached to a arrival or departure flight before their scheduled operation time happen.
 Otherwise the flight status will be `false`.
 Additionally, the client user interface will tell the airport manager if a flight lacks of ATC or lane (or both).